Blizarre/lewis_clark_journal_french_translation/README.md

 Given the simple nature of the medium (cleanly separated entries with a title), we wondered if we could use ChatGPT to perform the translation.
 A couple of manual tests showed that the result was very good.
 We were really surprised by the quality of the translation.

 I decided to build a simple script (Python / Async / openai lib) to translate every single entries (~ 1600) and generate a file in markdown. [pandoc](https://pandoc.org) was then used to convert it into epub and pdf.
+It is really more of an afternoon hack than a proper "project".

 The model used is GPT4-Turbo (`gpt-4-1106-preview`).